PBGUX/pb-design-system/README.md

 @import '../../bower_components/pb-design-system/sass/settings/mixins';
 ```

 This assumes your parent scss file is in `./assets/sass`.
-Also not that the above order is important, *variables first*.
+Also note that the above order is important, *variables first*.